Best Time to Visit Korea: Weather by Month and Season

 October

-Overview of weather in Korea in October: The first true signs of autumn in Korea begin to roll in come October.
+Overview: The first true signs of autumn in South Korea begin to roll in come October.
 There’s a marked drop in temperature from September.
-It’s still mild though, and far drier in October than in the previous months.
-Overall, October might be the best time to visit Korea.
+It’s still mild, though, and far drier in October than in the previous months.
+Overall, October might be the ideal time to visit South Korea.
 And it’s not just for the weather.
 By the end of October, the fall foliage is usually out in full force around South Korea.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall